 The fear grips me as I say a quick prayer while I change my clothes and put on some makeup.
-Feeling guilty for not setting aside more time earlier in the day to pray and prepare, I kiss my kids and husband and head out the door.
+Guilt creeps in for not setting aside more time earlier in the day to pray and prepare.
+I kiss my kids and husband and head out the door.

 Each week I meet with a young woman in our church to talk and mentor her.
-Each week I feel like I’m letting her down; wishing I were more spiritual and had more wisdom to offer her.
+Each week I feel like I let her down.
+I wish I were more spiritual and had more wisdom to offer her.
 But, she keeps coming back and seems excited for our weekly discussions.

 I try to steer the conversation to accountability topics: school, family, relationships, ministry, and her walk with God.
 I feel stiff and awkward, worried that I might accidentally slip and say something that a mentor shouldn’t say.
-I find that sometimes I don’t listen as well as I should because I’m desperately trying to find something insightful and challenging as a response.
+I find that sometimes I don’t listen as well as I should.
+Instead I desperately try to find something insightful and challenging as a response.

 Last week things changed.

-God began showing me the importance of being genuine, of being me.
+God revealed to me the importance of being genuine, of being me.
 He showed me that He created me as a unique individual to fill a unique need.
 This young woman didn’t ask to meet with me because I’m some doctor of theology or great spiritual leader.
 She wanted to meet with me because I have a relationship with her and she likes to talk with me.
-My feelings of inadequacy don’t come from her; they come from my own insecurities.
+My feelings of inadequacy don’t come from her, they come from my own insecurities.

 So, as I walked to the local Starbucks that Thursday I pushed aside the normal feelings of guilt and focused on the fact that I was about to enjoy an hour of adult conversation with no children to interrupt.
 I quit reminding myself that I was a mentor and needed to play that role, and instead embraced the idea of just being me.